ray-project/ray/doc/source/ray-air/trainer.rst

     # returns the final metrics as reported
     result.metrics

-    # returns the contain an Exception if training failed.
+    # returns the Exception if training failed.
     result.error

+    # Returns a pandas dataframe of all reported results
+    results.metrics_dataframe

 See :class:`the Result docstring <ray.air.result.Result>` for more details.